LessLawn.com... when lawn isn't your ideal landscape

 • If you're sitting on sandy or rocky land, consider a pine barren, with open-canopied pitch pines or jack pines above dry, sparse vegetation, home to many birds and butterflies.

-The appropriate field guide will give you a set of woodland models to choose from, if woodlands are indigenous to your area.
+The appropriate field guide will give you a set of woodland models to choose from, if woodlands are indigenous to your region.
 It can also give you a rough idea of the "look" of a particular type of woodland.

 Think in Layers